Paper published in Journal of Neuroinflammation

 Afferent and efferent effects of vagus nerve stimulation in different animal models

 On Sunday, November 4, Stavros Zanos will discuss some of the afferent and efferent neural and physiological effects of VNS in rodents, swine and nonhuman primates, their dependence on stimulation parameters, and ways to optimize them in the context of therapeutic bioelectronic medicine applications.

-Poster presentation at Neuroscience 2018 (San Diego, CA)
+Poster presentation at Society for Neuroscience 2018 Annual Meeting (San Diego, CA)